|Gun Log SPC on the App Store|

 Here is the weapon picker.

 Here is the ammo picker.
-Notice that nothing shows up.
+Notice that our entries for CCI Mini Mags did not show up.
 This is because we didn't enter a round count in the ammo, so just tap "All".

 Once you tap all the ammo entries appear.